Depending on the length of the text that you need users to provide, you can choose one of the following types of Text Input controls:

 If a text field is optional, display the word “optional” in parentheses next to the label.

 In forms with some required fields, all of the required ones will be indicated.
 However, if there are fewer optional fields, only the optional ones will be indicated.

-Tapping on any of the Text Input controls should automatically bring up the keyboard to facilitate text input.
+Tapping on any of the text input controls should automatically bring up the keyboard to facilitate text input.
 Use the appropriate keyboard for different types of data entry.
-For example, use numeric keyboard when asking for phone numbers.
+For example, use the numeric keyboard when asking for phone numbers.

-Display a Clear button when typing in a Text Field.
-Tapping on the Clear button clears all the content in the Text Field.
+Display a “clear” button when typing in a text field.
+Tapping on it clears all the content in the text field.